owkin/fedeca/README.md

 cd fedeca
 pip install -e ".[all_extra]"
 ```
-The cloning should take less than 5 seconds and the pip install
+The cloning itself should take less than 5 seconds and the pip install
 should take around 1 min and 30 seconds.

 If you plan on developing, you should also install the pre-commit hooks